o-ran-sc/ric-plt-lib-rmr/docs/rt_tables.rst

          lightweight process which executes in concurrently with the application and shares the same address space.
+RMR uses threads to manage asynchronous functions such as route table updates.

+     * - **Trace information**
+       -
-RMR uses threads to manage asynchronous functions such as route table updates. &Term An optional portion of the message buffer that the application may populate with data that allows for tracing the progress of the transaction or application activity across components.
+         An optional portion of the message buffer that the application may populate with data that allows for tracing the progress of the transaction or application activity across components.
 RMR makes no use of this data.

      * - **Transaction ID**
        -